 If everything goes well, after the initial introduction, a product starts gaining users and bringing profit.
 The growth stage is the time when you obtain the most profit.
 It is likely to increase rapidly and reach its peak before the maturity stage.
-During this period, you already have a customer base, your brand awareness expands, new customers join your network, and the demand multiplies.
+During this period, you have a growing customer base without large marketing efforts, your brand awareness expands, customers gladly recommend your solution to others, and the demand multiplies.
+This is what we call a product-market fit.
 Even if your product is not expensive, the boom in sales and the active flow of new clients bring you high profits.

 At the growth stage, you need to:

-- provide a product of high, stable quality so that your new clients get what they expect.
+- make sure your product works smoothly so that your new clients get what they expect;

 - add new features and improve the design to expand the presence on the market.

 Even though the competition is still low, the first rivals appear.
-They watched your success, and may offer almost the same product as you do, but slightly different – for instance, use other materials, change the design, etc. That is why, at the growth stage, you need to make your brand distinguished and gain the loyalty of customers, especially those who would endorse your product.
+They watched your success and may offer almost the same product as you do, but slightly different – for instance, their marketplace offers more search options, detailed catalogs, and better inventory options.
+That is why, at the growth stage, you need to make your brand distinguished and gain the loyalty of customers, especially those who would endorse your product.
 By the end of this phase, the number of competitors grows, and you face the need to protect and hold your position.

 After rapid growth, a product is likely to enter a phase of steady existence.
 The maturity stage is also known as the phase of stabilization and saturation.
-This is the time when your sales hit peak – the majority of your potential clients get your product, and it leads to market saturation.
-It means that you have to come up with new offers to compete with rivals.
+This is the time when your sales hit a peak – the majority of your potential clients already use your product, meaning there’s no more space to grow.
+Now, you have to come up with new offers to compete with rivals.
 Those of your competitors that entered the market at your growth stage have now reached their own.
 And while you are thinking about how to keep your position and hold the market share, they enjoy the growth phase, benefiting from your niche.